IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 To check that you're correctly normalizing, hashing, and encoding, you can test with the [UID2 hashing tool](https://unifiedid.com/examples/hashing-tool/).

-Choose Email or Phone Number, type or paste the value, and then click Enter.
+Choose Email or Phone Number, type or paste the value, and then click **Enter**.

 The tool does the following:
 - Email: Displays each of the following three values: